signalcd/signalcd/README.md

-# cd
+# SignalCD

-continuous delivery for Kubernetes
+Continuous Delivery for Kubernetes reacting to Observability Signals.